How design shapes customer behavior without them realizing

 Design is how you teach people who you are.

-If your visuals are inconsistent, your message is too.
-But if your brand feels like one continuous story across all touchpoints, people start trusting it without even knowing why.
-That is design doing its job.
+If your visuals are inconsistent, so is your message.
+But if your brand feels like one clear story across all touchpoints, people start trusting it without knowing why.

 Cheers,